ymnju/-Scuti-and-Hybrid-variables/README.md

 In addition, we also considered candidates from KASOC database.

-Finally, we obtained a catalog of 1874 δ Scuti and Hybrid variables by summarizing and merging targets in the above papers.
+Finally, we obtained a catalog (Version 1) of 1874 δ Scuti and Hybrid variables by summarizing and merging targets in the above papers.

+Catalog Version 2 contains 2261 δ Scuti and Hybrid variables after including the catalog from Murphy et al. (2019).